Cecchetti Classical Ballet

 The Cecchetti Children’s Awards are an opportunity for young children to gain their first experience of performing and competing in a friendly atmosphere and usually take place in London in the autumn term.

 Let’s Make a Competition is a workshop for aspiring young dancers who have not yet taken part in a Cecchetti Classical Ballet competition - London or Regional Awards.
-Children participate in a class and rehearsals during the day and present their work to an audience at the end of the day in a format representing a competition.
+Children participate in class and rehearsals during the day and present their work to an audience at the end of the day in a format representing a competition.
 An invited guest will watch the performance and will give encouragement and advice to all the children participating.

 The Children’s Award is a friendly competition for young dancers at the very first level of the Cecchetti Classical Ballet Awards.
 Dancers perform set classwork and a dance.
 There will be the opportunity for competitors to familiarize themselves with the stage and run through the work and their dances before performing to an audience and the Adjudicator.